A46628/Detection_And_Tracking_Real_Time/README.md

 #  Defense Drone System with Real-Time Object Detection and Multi-Object Tracking

-> **FPGA-Accelerated UAV Perception using YOLOv7, AMD Vitis AI and the Kria™ KV260**

 An embedded real-time aerial surveillance system for **military object detection and multi-object tracking**, based on a hardware–software co-design approach combining **Deep Learning, FPGA acceleration, DPU inference, and Tracking-by-Detection**.

 The system was developed and evaluated on the **AMD Kria™ KV260 Vision AI Starter Kit**, using **YOLOv7-tiny quantized to INT8** and accelerated through the DPU.